Draxent/PhotosGraph/README.md

 Since we need them, this time they are StrongReference (i.e. normal variables protected by the GC).

 In the *"Images"* folder, you can find some images ready to use.

+The file <a href="https://github.com/Draxent/PhotosGraph/blob/master/usage_example.mp4">*usage_example.mp4*</a> shows an example of usage of the program.

 ##Keyboard
 Besides the botton on the controller, *"the view"* that control the reference system in which we are, can be controlled by keyboard